GRANULOMATOUS MENINGOENCEPHALITIS (GME)

-The classical patient is a middle-aged small breed dog though any dog of any breed can be affected.
+The classical patient is a young to middle-aged small breed dog though any dog of any breed can be affected.
 What sort of neurologic signs are seen depend totally on what area of the nervous system is involved.
 Seizures, neck pain, drunken gait, walking in circles, blindness, listlessness, tilted head, facial abnormalities, and weakness can be seen.
 This does not leave out much in the way of neurologic symptoms.
 Symptoms can come on acutely or be more chronic.

 TYPES OF GME

 There are three types of GME: focal (limited to one location in the nervous system); disseminated or multifocal (involving many locations in the nervous system); and ophthalmic (involving the optic nerve/eye).
 A patient may have more than one type.
 The disseminated form is the most common.

 The focal type of GME typically has a slower onset (3-6 months) while the disseminated form is more rapid (2-6 months).
 Obviously, the disseminated form has a larger variety of signs within the same patient since many areas of the brain are involved.
 Dogs with the disseminated form have a poor prognosis with median survival times (without treatment) ranging from 8 days to 30 days from the time of diagnosis depending on the study.
 Prognosis is better for the focal form but, regardless of the form, GME is not curable and life-long medication is necessary (see below).
 The ophthalmic form most commonly shows up as sudden, generally permanent blindness.
 It can affect one or both eyes but is not of a life-threatening nature.

 MAKING THE DIAGNOSIS

 MRI is an important part of the brain diagnostic process.